Advising & the Committee

 Provisional Advisor and Committee

-Before registering for the first semester, The DGS will assign to each beginning graduate student a temporary advisor and a supervisory committee tailored to the student’s interests.
-New students should discuss with their temporary advisors and supervisory committee the courses they need to take in their field of specialty.
+Before registering for the first semester, The DGS will assign to each beginning graduate student a supervisory committee tailored to the student’s interests.
+This will include the DGS, the intended supervisor, and one additional faculty member in the student’s area of interest.
+Incoming students should discuss with this committee the courses needed in their field of specialty and to complete the course requirements for the program.
+The supervisory committee will remain available to students until they form their Dissertation Committee by the end of their 3rd semester.

 Dissertation Advisor and Committee